 - The diverse spider species of the world include a vegetarian jumping spider, a fishing spider who can walk on water and crab spiders, who can change their colour just as chameleons do.

 If you’re still not delighted by having an eight-legged friend dropping in on you at home or hanging out on your bedroom ceiling, then please use a gentle, humane method to transfer him or her outside.
-The tried-and-true cup-and-paper technique is a favourite.
+The tried-and-tested cup-and-paper technique is a favourite.
 Alternatively, if lingering arachnophobia makes that too daunting, invest in a handy gadget – such as PETA US’ humane bug catcher, for example.